Kyle-Jeynes/Laravel-Dockerized/README.md

   docker-compose up -d
   ```

-Should you encounter any issues, you can run `docker logs --tail=200 --follow traefik` to debug issues.
+Should you encounter any issues, you can run `docker logs --tail=200 --follow traefik_traefik_1` to debug issues.

 ## Step Two: Laravel